 TOPICS & QUESTIONS

-• various scales, speeds and rhythms of transportation systems that move around, through, between, and within buildings
+• How are buildings oriented given the various scales, speeds and rhythms of transportation systems that move around, through, between, and within buildings?

-• Circulation: Do people and robots share the same circulation spaces within buildings? * Envelopes: Do robots enter buildings with people, with vehicles or in new locations?
+• Do robots enter buildings with people, with vehicles or in new locations?

-• Systems: How can mechanical, electrical, plumbing, communication and fire suppression systems be mobilized throughout buildings?
+• How can mechanical, electrical, plumbing, communication and fire suppression systems be mobilized throughout buildings?

 FORMAT & DELIVERABLES

 The seminar is devoted to the invention of architectural concepts in response to new forms of mobility.
 Previously architecture has been defined as static and function has been defined as dynamic.
 Necessary for the formulation of architectural responses to autonomous vehicles and intelligent mobility in and out of buildings is the development of numerical and spatial techniques for the spatial quantification of moving people and things in buildings.
 The format of these concepts will be spatial diagrams and generic typologies accompanied by numerical and narrative descriptions.
 The diagrams and typological speculations can take the form of digital modelling, simulation, robotic physical models, or working full scale mock-ups.
 This will not be a studio and so design tasks will be delimited but there is an expectation that the seminar will culminate in creative architectural opportunities drawn from the research.